Kirollos-Hanna/BuildingManagerSystem/flutter_front_end/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## TODOS:

-- Users can register as home owners or renters
-	- when a user presses on the registration button, a form will show that takes him/her through the process of data input.